 This classic nail-biter of a story can be used in a number of ways depending on the age and stage of the children.
 For infants it can be performed using only the caregiver’s hand and voice, making it a very portable little story!

 Toddlers will begin to imitate the actions, as well as joining in with certain words – with “Quack!
 Quack!
 Quack!
 Quack!” most likely to be the first words they sing (did you know animal sounds can really aid language development?).

 Preschoolers will likely join in with most or all of the words and actions, including more of that lovely finger isolation I wrote about above.
 Older toddler and preschoolers will also engage with a simple felt board with great enthusiasm.
 Felt boards provide clear visual support for the concepts of addition and subtraction that are subconsciously woven into this song.
 The below picture clearly communicates, without anything needing to be explicitly said, that 4-1=3.

 It’s easy to create your own simple music resources at home.
 Simply print the PDF linked above, colour in and cut out the finger puppets and hive and enjoy!

 Want an exceptional music program for your early educcation and childcare service?
-If you have a centre in Brisbane, Logan, Ipswich, Gold Coast, Sunshine Coast or Tamworth we would LOVE to hear from you!
+If you have a centre in Brisbane, Logan, Ipswich, Gold Coast or Sunshine Coast we would love to hear from you!